12 – 13 inches

 Male vs. Female

-There are no noticeable differences in the male and female dogs of this breed.
+There are no noticeable differences between male and female Cavachons.
 Even in size, there are no recognizable standards to give when selecting the gender of a puppy.
-Both genders are just as likely to end up with the same mix of traits and should be socialized early on to bring out the best in them.
+Both genders of Cavachon are just as likely to end up with the same mix of traits and should be socialized early on to bring out the best in them.

 Cavachon pups are the way to go for many that want a cute, fluffy friend.
 They do great as family pets, cheerful and gentle, while still being able to liven up a place with their adorable antics.

-With the mix of some of the most majestic and treasured dog breeds in history, this pup is born to greatness, fit for royalty.
+With the mix of some of the most majestic and treasured dog breeds in history, the Cavachon is born to greatness, fit for royalty.
 Relatively easy to train with persistence from new dog owners, or a companion for a senior or a single, this doggo fits all of the criteria.

 Featured image credit: Watson the Cavachon by Inkiw at English Wikipedia